Chinese Zodiac poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to JC commits fully to the treasure hunt and travels to a remote island château where bronze heads are rumored to be hidden, bringing Coco and her friend along despite his better judgment., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat JC successfully recovers multiple bronze heads and the mission appears to be going perfectly.
+Of particular interest, this crucial beat JC successfully recovers multiple bronze heads and the mission appears to be going perfectly.
 False victory: he believes he's close to completing the job and earning his massive payday., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 91 minutes (74% through) represents the emotional nadir.
 Here, Team members are captured and endangered by violent pirates.
 JC realizes that his greed has put innocent people in mortal danger, and the bronze heads represent more than just a payday—they're symbols of cultural heritage being exploited., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.